AntiElephantMine/FalloutWordGame/README.txt

 -Probably doesn't work on anything but Windows.
 -Make sure all the WordFiles and ConfigFiles folders are kept in the same directory as FalloutWordGame.exe -Inside config.txt I would probably only mess about with wordAmount, gridNo, maxSpeed, perRow or rolloutSpeed.
-The values for the other variables need to be with specific ranges for correct program behaviour.
+The values for the other variables need to be within specific ranges for correct program behaviour.
 -The game randomly selects 13 words and 1 answer, so it could be that in some rounds it is impossible to win.
 I have rarely found this to be the case.
 I'll probably sort this out one day.
 Probably.
 -The potential words were copied from the internet and are numerous (in the 100000s), so it could be that some contained words are offensive.
 Sorry about that.